The-AI-Alliance/glossary/docs/glossary.markdown

 ### Coding Agent

 An AI-powered IDE or tool specifically designed for AI-assisted software development.
-Here is a partial list of _coding agents_:
+Here is a partial list of _coding agents_ (at the time of this writing):

 * [AWS Kiro](https://kiro.dev/){:target="_blank"} (an AI IDE designed to support [Specification-Driven Development](#specification-driven-development))
 * [Gemini CLI](https://github.com/google-gemini/gemini-cli){:target="_blank"}